gjheij/fmriproc/doc/source/generated_modules.rst

     be run prior to "spinoza_brainextraction", and runs a SANLM-filter over the image as well as an bias field correction with SPM.
 The subsequent "spinoza_brainextraction" should be run with the "-m brain" flag as to turn off bias correction and denoising with CAT12.
-The input image is expected to reside in the input directory and to contain "acq-${DATA}" and end with *T1w.nii.gz.
+The input image is expected to reside in the input directory and to contain "acq-\${DATA}" and end with *T1w.nii.gz.
-    By default, the previously created mask with SPM is used to boost performance on ANTs functions (e. g., SANLM/Bias correction).
+    By default, the previously created mask with SPM is used to boost performance on ANTs functions (e.g., SANLM/Bias correction).

     Usage:
       spinoza_biassanlm [arguments] [options] <anat folder> <output folder>